 I love the homepage of this website.
-At the top is a hero image with looped background video featuring views of the project and a prominent call to action to watch the video (the user’s cursor will actually change from a mouse to a CTA to “View Film”).
+At the top is a hero image with a looped background video featuring views of the project and a prominent call to action to watch the video (the user’s cursor will actually change from a mouse to a CTA to “View Film”).
 This video is the first content you see for a reason.
 The video gives the user a glimpse into the entire story of the property – from beginning to end.

 Another impressive aspect is the “Leasing” page.
 This page seamlessly guides the user to a specific page with information about the type of space they are looking for.
-This includes floorplans, a photo gallery and a brochure.
-By giving the user an effortless journey to the leasing pages, the user is more likely to spend time on the page that is full of the important calls to action.
+This includes floorplans, a photo gallery, and a brochure.
+By giving the user an effortless journey to the leasing pages, the user is more likely to spend time on the page that is full of important calls to action.

 4. 7700 Parmer

 7700 Parmer is a 1,299-acre campus development located in Austin, Texas.
-It is home to notable brands such as eBay, PayPal, EA, Oracle and Dunn & Bradstreet.
-7700 Parmer’s website made the list because of its clean design, user-friendly navigation and focus on highlighting its strengths.
+It is home to notable brands such as eBay, PayPal, EA, Oracle, and Dunn & Bradstreet.
+7700 Parmer’s website made the list because of its clean design, user-friendly navigation, and focus on highlighting its strengths.
 This is one of our own websites that we wanted to showcase.

-Admittedly one of our own marketing assignments, we are proud of the seamless navigation and clean layout of this website.
+Admittedly one of our own marketing assignments, but we are proud of the seamless navigation and clean layout of this website.
 By not flooding the pages with information, the user can easily find what they are looking for without wading through unnecessary content.
 This makes it easier for the user to read the website and find CTAs.

 This website also maintains a focus on the high-value aspects of the property.
 For example, the amenities tab showcases all of the amenities that set it apart from other properties – adding tremendous value.
-The property presents a campus atmosphere for tenants, offering a large cafe, extensive fitness and sports facilities, on-site childcare, and more, which allows its large tenants to offer their employees the same benefits as their West Coast campuses without having to build their own office parks in Austin.
+The property presents a campus atmosphere for tenants, offering a large cafe, extensive fitness, and sports facilities, on-site childcare, and more, which allows its large tenants to offer their employees the same benefits as their West Coast campuses without having to build their own office parks in Austin.